MarioRuiz/nice_hash/README.md

 You can also parse and filter a json string very easily.

 To generate the strings following a pattern take a look at the documentation for string_pattern gem: https://github.com/MarioRuiz/string_pattern.
+Using string_pattern you can also generate Spanish or English words.
 We added support for generating strings from regular expressions but it is only working for the ´generate´ method, use it with caution since it is still on an early stage of development.

 To use nice_hash on Http connections take a look at nice_http gem: https://github.com/MarioRuiz/nice_http